dev-ov2/lightrail/README.md

 ## Customization

-- Add or edit server configurations in the configuration file (to be created).
+- Use the CLI to configure profiles for a given game.

 ## License